Updated January 24, 2022

 Caltech offers two types of COVID-19 testing through Student Wellness Services (SWS).
-These services are provided free-of-charge to members of the community, as detailed below, as part of an ongoing effort to proactively screen for and mitigate the risks of disease transmission within the Caltech community.
+These services are provided free-of-charge to members of the community, as detailed below, as part of a continued effort to proactively screen for and mitigate the risks of disease transmission within the Caltech community.

 While an important aspect of Caltech's risk-mitigation efforts, testing alone is not enough.
 All members of the community are expected to adhere to all required preventative health measures (including wearing a mask indoors if you are not fully vaccinated and washing your hands with soap and water for a minimum of 20 seconds or using hand sanitizer with at least 60% alcohol) as well as to notify the Institute through the COVID-19 Web Reporting Application if you are experiencing any COVID-like symptoms of illness.

 Testing for Symptomatic/Exposed Individuals